GrapheneOS/hardened_malloc/README.md

 metadata array outside of the overall allocation region, with the index of the metadata struct within the array mapping to the index of the slab within the dedicated size class region.
-Slabs are a multiple of the page size and are paged aligned.
+Slabs are a multiple of the page size and are page aligned.
 The entire small size class region starts out memory protected and becomes readable / writable as it gets allocated, with idle slabs beyond the cache limit having their pages dropped and the memory protected again.